 Join the Ride that Rocks during the rally by reserving now!
 Reserve Now https://www.legendsride.com/

-This ride has been a special part of the Sturgis Rally, not only for the amazing beauty of the Black Hills but that it brings people together from all over the world...and brings them back year after year!
+JOIN US SATURDAY AUGUST 5th, 2023 FOR THE 21st ANNUAL STURGIS MAYOR'S RIDE!!
+The City of Sturgis is excited to be hosting the ride during the 83rd Annual City of Sturgis Motorcycle Rally!
+This ride has been a special part of the event, not only for the amazing beauty of the Black Hills but that it brings people together from all over the word….and brings them back year after year!
+All proceeds from the ride go back to our local emergency services.

 REGISTER AT VFW POST 3442